bjatkin/KISSjs/README.md

  - [x] Having some way to import a component and then instantly instance it would be nice Potential syntax < component src="only_once.html" atrib="test" ></>
  - [x] Fix the docstrings

-# BUGS
- - [x] Index out of range[0] with length 0 error when paramter node has no child nodes
- - [x] Instanced components do not copy child node parameters
- - [x] Attribute parameters are no longer working in some cases
- - [x] Auto create dist folder if it does not exsist
- - [ ] Move to reporting bugs through github